enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-inheritance.md

 console.log(e instanceof Person); // true
 ```

-使用super表示超类

-- 仅限于在**派生类**的构造方法, 静态方法中使用
+use super represent super class

+- only can be used in **subclass**'s
-- 不能单独使用
+  - constructor
-- this不能出现在super之前
+  - static method
+- cannot be used individually
+- `this` cannot appear before `super`

 ```js
 class Vehicle {